 - To alleviate symptoms and pain caused by advanced cancer.

-Radiation Therapy is very individualized.
+This therapy is very individualized.
 This means that every patient will experience side effects differently.
 Some common side effects are: fatigue, nausea, lymphedema (a type of swelling), hair loss, and radiation recall (burns).
 It is important to stay well hydrated during your radiation treatment.

 Preparing For Radiation